-For example, at Uber each Product Manager is aligned with a Product Operations Manager.
-Together they talk through what they want to build, and then the POM handles some of the the more nitty-gritty tasks, like data gathering and market research.
+For example, at Uber each Product Manager is aligned with a Product Operations Manager (POM).
+Together they talk through what they want to build, and then the POM handles some of the more nitty-gritty tasks, like data gathering and market research.
 They keep the Product Manager supplied with the tools and information they need to get their job done.

 However at Stripe, Product Ops’ primary focus is on providing value for the user.
 They strengthen customer feedback loops, and scaling product knowledge within the company.
 (You can find more details in this great guide by Pendo on The Rise of Product Ops.)

 It’s a title you might have seen while browsing on LinkedIn, but what does a Product Operations Manager do?

 Some are of the opinion that a Product Operations Manager handles the less glamorous side of development, but if you ever meet a POM, it’ll be clear how all in they are!
 POMs have a passion for problem solving, and they work out many chinks in your development’s armor.
 Depending on the size of the company, you might find yourself with a Product Operations Manager, or a Product Operations Team.

 Some of the tasks owned by a POM include:

 - Managing which tools the product team uses (communication, roadmapping, prototyping, user-onboarding, etc)

 - Facilitating market research